ItsGifNotJif/react_validation_form/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-This app requires installation of Node.js, Typescript Package and Eslint utility
+This app requires installation of Node.js, Typescript Package, Eslint utility and Create React App generator
 ### npm install -global typescript
 ### npm install -g eslint
+### npm install -g create-react-app

-Installation of FontAwesome Icons and Fonts:
+Installation of FontAwesome Icons and Fonts from package.json dependencies

-### npm i --save @fortawesome/fontawesome-svg-core
-### npm i --save @fortawesome/free-solid-svg-icons
-### npm i --save @fortawesome/free-regular-svg-icons
-### npm i --save @fortawesome/react-fontawesome@latest
+### npm install